Your travel expert

 Xavier Amigo

-When most people think of Brazil, they think of Carnival, Sugarloaf and endless beaches, but we think of the Pantanal and the Atlantic forests.
-Between large wetlands, savannahs and emerald forests, these two great ecosystems are excellent places to start discovering Brazil.
-It is also the best place on the continent to observe the great fauna, as mammals, with some 600 species, are omnipresent.
+When most people think of Brazil, they think of Carnival, Sugarloaf, and endless beaches, but we think of the Pantanal and the Atlantic forests.
+Between large wetlands, savannahs, and emerald forests, these two great ecosystems are excellent places to start discovering Brazil.
+They are also the best places on the continent to observe unique fauna, with over 600 species present.

 Dinner and overnight stay in a country hotel in Cuiaba.